orange-lang/orange/README.md

 It uses LLVM to generate native code.
 You can look inside the `test/` folder to get examples of how Orange works.

 # Status
 Orange is still very much a work in progress.
-At the moment, Orange supports compiling JIT or to a native binary on OS X and Linux.
-Windows support is coming soon.
+At the moment, Orange supports compiling JIT or to a native binary with OS X, Linux, and Windows.

 # Hello World
 At the moment, Orange has no standard library, so you'll need to link against C library functions to do more